jessesquires/jessesquires.com/hire-me.md

 ### Services

 Depending on your company's needs, I'm available to build entire iOS apps from scratch, work on existing apps, and everything in-between.
 I value clear, direct, proactive communication and getting things done right.
-My depth of experience enables me to work effectively and efficiently, and I always aim to follow industry-standard best practices.
+My depth of experience enables me to work quickly and efficiently.

  - Build entire iOS apps from the ground up
  - Audit and evaluate an existing codebase to find improvements